 Endurance Planet is the premiere online destination for runners, cyclists, swimmers, triathletes, and adventure racers who want inspiration and education from podcasts, videos, articles and products to fuel their endurance passion.
-We are owned by Ben Greenfield & Human Wellness Solutions, LLC.
-Contact us at email@example.com.
+The show is owned and hosted by Tawnee Prazak, MS, CSCS.
+For sponsorship opportunities, show questions or general inquiries, contact us at email@example.com.

-Dr. Minkoff is passionate about fitness and is a 38-time Ironman finisher, including eight appearances at the Ironman World Championships in Hawaii.
-He works actively with many world-class athletes to help them improve their competitive fitness and with his first-hand experience, Dr. Minkoff is able to help them achieve optimum conditioning.
+Dr. Minkoff is passionate about fitness and is a 39-time Ironman finisher, including eight appearances at the Ironman World Championships in Hawaii.
+He works actively with many world-class athletes to help them improve their competitive fitness, and with his first-hand experience, Dr. Minkoff is able to help them achieve optimum conditioning.
 He also devotes much of his time to writing and research.
-He also writes two newsletters each week, The Optimum Health Report and the BodyHealth Fitness Newsletter.

-Brad Culp is the Editor of LAVA Magazine.
-He has been competing in triathlon for over ten years and has been writing about it for almost as long.
+Brad Culp, editor of LAVA Magazine, is a wealth of knowledge on the sport of triathlon across all distances, and often joins us on our “Multisport News” show.
+He has been competing in triathlon for more than 10 years and has been writing about it for almost as long.
 A native of Chicago, Brad earned degrees in journalism and psychology from Miami University (Ohio), where he played water polo and founded the school’s triathlon club.
 Brad has spent most of the past seven years in San Diego’s North County, and has no plans to ever leave unless he’s offered a lucrative job in Kona, Hawaii.
 When he’s not busy overtraining for Ironman, Brad enjoys boating, jetskiing, wakeboarding, surfing, kayaking, or any other sport that involves going fast over water.
 You won’t find him on Facebook but he welcomes your follow on Twitter (@bbculp).